(Updated June 2017)

 Growing a quality email list is one of the most important (and most challenging) aspects of email-marketing success.
-So start 2015 strong by reviewing your current strategies for email list building with the goal of discovering new ways to improve.
+Start by reviewing your current strategies for building email lists with the goal of discovering new ways to improve.

 Quality Trumps Quantity for Email Lists

-Are you doing everything you can to build a list of quality subscribers?
+Are you doing everything you can to create an email list of quality subscribers?
 To answer that, consider the following questions about your current list-building program:

-- Do you make it easy for prospects and customers to sign up?
-Begin by looking at all the touch points in your company’s sales funnel to be sure you’re providing ample opportunities for people to sign up to get your emails.
+- Do you make it easy for prospects and customers to sign up and share their email address with your company?
+Begin by looking at all the touch points in your company’s sales funnel to be sure you’re providing ample opportunities for people to sign up to receive your emails.
 For example, consider your website visitors.
 Do you have an opt-in form prominently displayed on the home page?
 Are there opt-in forms both above and below the fold?
-Do you have opt-in forms on every page of your website?
-Try testing various locations for the opt-in forms – such as in the navigation bar or right sidebar versus upper left sidebar, alone or in combination – to see what drives the most conversions.
+Do you have opt-in forms on all landing pages of your website?
+Try testing various locations for the forms to opt in – such as in the navigation bar or right sidebar versus upper left sidebar, alone or in combination – to see what drives the highest conversion rates.

-- Are you giving people a compelling reason to join your list?
+- Are you giving people a compelling reason that encourages email signups?
 Let potential subscribers know from the start what’s in it for them.
-Whether you provide exclusive discounts, a monthly email newsletter packed with valuable industry tips, or other types of information that would be of value and interest to your email subscribers, include a benefit-centric description within or nearby your sign-up forms.
+Whether you provide exclusive discounts, a monthly email newsletter packed with valuable industry tips, or other types of information that would be relevant and of value to your email subscribers, include a benefit-centric description within or nearby your sign-up forms.

-- Have you tried offering an incentive to capture new subscribers?
-For example, collect email addresses in return for a white paper, e-book, webinar, or online tool (e.g., FulcrumTech’s ROI Goalsetter®) that provides information of value to your target audience.
-Contests and drawings for a prize are another way to entice people to sign up for your email list.
+- Have you tried offering an incentive to capture new subscribers for your mailing list?
+For example, collect email addresses in return for a white paper, e-book, email templates, webinar, or online tool (e.g., FulcrumTech’s ROI Goalsetter®) that provides information of value to your target audience.
+Running a contest or drawing for a prize is also an example of how you can help entice people to sign up for your email list.
 Be aware, however, that people may give you their email addresses to try to win a great prize but not be remotely interested in ever purchasing your products or services.

 - Do you keep mobile users in mind when designing sign-up forms?
 With so many people using mobile devices to browse websites and answer emails today, using mobile-friendly design for your opt-in forms and landing pages is important.
 Keep your sign-up forms simple and the amount of information requested to a minimum, for example, so joining your email list is a quick and easy process.
 Check out a recent NewsLever feature – “Mobile Email Marketing Best Practices” – for more information about mobile-friendly design.